Artificial selection of communities drives the emergence of structured interactions: Results

-As we show below, {\it selection imprints a structure} on the interaction matrix $\alpha$, that can be characterized by its eigenvalues.
-The spectrum of the initial random interaction matrix is, in the complex plane, a circle of radius $\sigma$ centered in the origin \cite{ginibreStatisticalEnsemblesComplex1965}, plus an isolated positive eigenvalue (blue in Fig. \ref{fig:stats} B) of magnitude $\mu$.
+The mismatch between the evolved and the corresponding random matrices in eq. \eqref{eq:random} (with the same $\mu$ and $\sigma$) can be understood by looking at the evolutionary dynamics of the eigenvalue spectrum.
+The spectrum of the initial random interaction matrix is, in the complex plane, a circle of radius $\sigma$ centred in the origin \citep{ginibreStatisticalEnsemblesComplex1965}, plus an isolated positive eigenvalue (blue in Fig. \ref{fig:stats} B) of magnitude $\mu$.
 The initial effect of selection is to reduce this value.
 After some time, however, an isolated {\it negative} eigenvalue $\lambda$ (green in Fig. \ref{fig:stats} B and C) emerges from the circle and detaches from it linearly in time.
-Apart from this isolated component, along an evolutionary trajectory the matrix retains its randomness, and the circle of eigenvalues changes only slightly its radius.
-Selection adds to the random part a new rank-one term which can be written in terms of the eigenvectors relative to the isolated eigenvalue $\lambda$.

-The imprinted structure that emerged along the evolutionary trajectory can be visualized by displaying the corresponding entries of $\alpha$ for early and late stages of community evolution (Fig. \ref{fig:evol_alpha}, where species are ordered in terms of their carrying capacity from larger to smaller).
-At the beginning, there is no visible structure, except the diagonal that has zero entries by construction.
-After $2000$ generations, species who have become more mutualistic are mostly those that initially had higher carrying capacity.
-This is a direct manifestation of the emergence of the isolated eigenvalue, as we find that its eigenvectors are correlated to both $\vb{K}$ and to the equilibrium abundances $\vb{N}$ (see Supplementary Fig. \ref{SI:fig:coeffs_Nv}).
+When this happens, the interaction matrix $\alpha$ has two components.
+The random component, represented by a circle of eigenvalues, changes only slightly its radius along the evolutionary trajectory.
+The isolated eigenvalues, on the other hand, and their associated eigenvector change on the evolutionary time scale.
+At the dominant order, the {\it structure imprinted by selection} on the interaction matrix is determined by its smallest eigenvalue, that corresponds to the slowest mode of the GLV equation.
+Such rank-one perturbation adds to eq. \eqref{LV_eq} a global mutualistic term, which pushes towards higher abundances all species that do not go extinct.

+The left eigenvector $\vb{q}$ associated to the outlier eigenvalue essentially retains the information on the evolved community composition, as it is strongly correlated to the equilibrium abundance vector (Supplementary Fig. \ref{SI:fig:coeffs_Nv}).
+Moreover, both vectors are correlated to the vector of carrying capacities $\vb{K}$ (Supplementary Fig. \ref{SI:fig:coeffs_Nv}).
+As a result, species that have become more mutualistic after $2000$ generations are mostly those that initially had higher carrying capacity.
+The imprinted structure that emerged along the evolutionary trajectory thus appears when the entries of $\alpha$ for early and late stages of community evolution are compared.
+By ordering species in terms of their carrying capacity (from larger to smaller, Fig. \ref{fig:evol_alpha}), no structure of the off-diagonal entries is visible in the ancestral matrix, while a gradient appears after selection has acted for a sufficiently long time.

+If we stop selection for increased total abundance but maintain mutations, the outlier eigenvalue goes back slowly to the circle.
+The evolutionary trajectory thus approaches the surface in Fig \ref{fig:traj_map}, so that the total abundance becomes purely a function of $\mu$ and $\sigma$, as it was in the ancestral community.
+The only trace of the elapsed community evolution remains then in the modified summary statistics of the interaction matrix, while selection is no longer directly detectable.